-The Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) creates the general framework for the regulation of commercial medicinal and adult-use cannabis in California.
+The Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA), which was signed into law in June 2017, creates the general framework for the regulation of commercial medicinal and adult-use cannabis in California.
 The text of MAUCRSA is available on the California Legislative Information website.
-The three licensing authorities are currently working to draft regulations to clarify the requirements in MAUCRSA.
-Current and past regulatory actions by the Bureau are available below, along with other resources and information.

-In June 2017, the California State Legislature passed a budget trailer bill, Senate Bill 94 (Chapter 27), that integrated MCRSA with AUMA to create the Medicinal and Adult‐Use Cannabis Regulation and Safety Act (MAUCRSA) contained in division 10 of the Business and Professions Code (§26000 et seq.).
-Under MAUCRSA, a single regulatory system governs the medical and adult use cannabis industry in California.
+2017 – The California State Legislature passed a budget trailer bill, Senate Bill 94, that integrated MCRSA with AUMA to create the Medicinal and Adult‐Use Cannabis Regulation and Safety Act (MAUCRSA).
+Under MAUCRSA, a single regulatory system governs the medicinal and adult-use cannabis industry in California.